ghalliday553/Arbitrary_Precision_Integer_Library/README.txt

 Arbitrary-Precision Integer Calculator
 --------------------------------------

-To demonstrate the use of the developed arbitrary-precision integer library, a reverse-polish calculator has been provided.
+To demonstrate the use of the developed arbitrary-precision integer library, a reverse polish calculator has been provided.

 Some library functions are not applicable to a calculator, and therefore have not been included within the calculator's list of supported operations.
 These commands includes:
 - Pre increment/decrement